Mélodie Collard

 Mélodie Collard (born 29 June 2003) is a Canadian tennis player.

 She plays college tennis for the Virginia Cavaliers.

 On the ITF Junior Circuit, Collard has a career-high combined ranking of 36, achieved on 16 September 2019.

 She won her first ITF pro title at the 2019 Challenger de Saguenay, in the doubles draw, partnering Leylah Fernandez.

+After August 2021, Collard was (besides college tennis) inactive on ITF tournaments most of the time.
+Until October 2025, she participated only in the doubles draw of the Charlottesville Open in April 2023.